datalogics/pdf-java-toolkit-samples/README.md

 The evaluation version of PDFJT has license management, and a different artifact name: ``pdfjt-lm``.
 Switching to use this version of PDFJT is provided with Maven profiles.

+### License file

+Evaluation copies will come with a license file, with a name ending in ``.l4j``.

+You'll have to place your license file in the top-level directory of the samples, so that it is in the current directory when running samples.

 ### Maven

 To use license-managed PDFJT, specify ``-Dpdfjt-lm`` on the command line.
 This will automatically activate and deactivate the correct profiles: